Pentaclethra macroloba: Other

 Traditional medicinal properties ascribed to this plant species by caboclos (Brazilian Portuguese for 'locals') and various native groups are as an antivenom against snakebites, and as a curative for ulcers and insect bites.

+Snakebites

 For snakebites, the dried bark is macerated and applied as a paste to the site of the bite.
 When Brazilian scientists tested an extract from the dried bark to see if any antivenom effect could be detected, it showed a measurable ability to reduce haemorrhaging in vivo when mixed with the venom and injected into mice.
 Although plant-based antivenoms are used by many cultures around the world, few have actually been shown to have any positive effect.
 Because electrophoresis showed that the snake venoms were not being degraded by the extract, which eliminated proteolytic enzymatic activity as the mechanism of action, the Brazilian scientists hypothesised that the effect was caused by an unknown substance with some kind of inhibitory action caused by the binding of the zinc ions required by snake venom metalloproteases to function.
 Snake venom is a complex mixture of toxic chemicals, however, and not all components of the venoms tested were neutralised.
 Two years later many of the same researchers had a new article published; this time they had isolated the compounds causing the protective effect, two triterpenoid saponins which they named macrolobin-A and B. Although these compounds do not fully counteract all the venomous effects, they could find use as complements to standard treatment against snakebites, or as molecular models for the development of novel future medicinal compounds.